Oxycodone: History

 During Operation Himmler, Skophedal was also reportedly injected in massive overdose into the prisoners dressed in Polish Army uniforms in the staged incident on 1 September 1939 which opened the Second World War.

-The personal notes of Adolf Hitler's physician, Theodor Morell, indicate Hitler received repeated injections of "Eukodal" (oxycodone) and Scophedal, as well as Dolantin (pethidine) codeine, and morphine less frequently; oxycodone could not be obtained after late January 1945.
+The personal notes of Adolf Hitler's physician, Theodor Morell, indicate Hitler received repeated injections of "Eukodal" (oxycodone; produced by Merck) and Scophedal, as well as Dolantin (pethidine), codeine, and morphine less frequently; oxycodone could not be obtained after late January 1945.

-In the early 1970s, the U.S. government classified oxycodone as a schedule II drug.
+In the United States, the Controlled Substances Act (CSA) was passed by the United States Congress and signed into law by President Richard Nixon on 27 October 1970.
+The passing of the CSA resulted in all products containing oxycodone being classified as a Schedule II controlled substance.

-Purdue Pharma, a privately held company based in Stamford, Connecticut, developed the prescription painkiller OxyContin.
+In the early 1990s, Purdue Pharma, a privately held company based in Stamford, Connecticut, developed a controlled-release version of oxycodone: the prescription painkiller OxyContin ("contin" being short for "continuous", reflecting a longer duration of pain relief).
 It was approved by the FDA in 1995 after no long-term studies and no assessment of its addictive capabilities.
-David Kessler, FDA commissioner at the time, later said of the approval of OxyContin: "No doubt it was a mistake.
+David Kessler, the FDA commissioner at the time, later said of the approval of OxyContin: "No doubt it was a mistake.
 It was certainly one of the worst medical mistakes, a major mistake."
 Upon its release in 1995, OxyContin was hailed as a medical breakthrough, a long-lasting narcotic that could help patients with moderate to severe pain.
-The drug became a blockbuster, and has reportedly generated some US$35 billion in revenue for Purdue.
+The drug became a blockbuster and has reportedly generated some US$35 billion in revenue for Purdue.

+Society and culture

 Opioid epidemic

-Oxycodone, like other opioid analgesics, tends to induce feelings of euphoria, relaxation and reduced anxiety in those who are occasional users.
-These effects make it one of the most commonly abused pharmaceutical drugs in the United States.
-Diverted oxycodone may be taken orally or ingested through insufflation; used intravenously, or the heated vapors inhaled.
+Oxycodone, like other opioid analgesics, tends to induce feelings of euphoria, relaxation, and reduced anxiety in those who are occasional users.
+The abuse of Oxycodone, as well as related opioids more broadly, is not unique to the United States and it is a common drug of abuse globally.